zy97140/omp-benchmark-for-pytorch/README.md

 #### 3.2 Test

 You can get the performance data by using the format of command below after activating your corresponding pytorch.
-You must be aware of which pytorch you are using.
+You must be conscious that which pytorch you are using.
 ```bash
 python benchmark.py <benchmark num> <output file name>
 ```